Federal Election Commission

+Under the second Trump administration, the FEC again become inoperative starting on May 1, 2025 due to a lack of quorum.

 History and membership

 History

 The FEC was established in 1974, in an amendment of the Federal Election Campaign Act (FECA), to enforce and regulate campaign finance law.
-Initially, its six members were to be appointed by both houses of Congress and the President, reflecting a strong desire for Congress to retain control.
-Two commissioners were to be appointed by the President pro tempore of the Senate and two by the Speaker of the House of Representatives, each upon recommendation by the respective majority and minority leaders in that chamber, and the last two appointed by the President.
+Initially, its six members were to be appointed by both houses of the United States Congress and the US president, reflecting a strong desire for Congress to retain control.
+Two commissioners were to be appointed by the president pro tempore of the Senate and two by the speaker of the House of Representatives, each upon recommendation by the respective majority and minority leaders in that chamber, and the last two appointed by the president.
 They were to be confirmed by both Houses of Congress, rather than only by the Senate.

 The appointment process was invalidated in 1976, in Buckley v.
-Valeo, when the Supreme Court held that the commissioners of the FEC were "Officers of the United States" under the Appointments Clause, and must be nominated by the President and confirmed by the Senate.
-Congress then amended the FECA to comply with Buckley and now the six FEC commissioners are nominated by the President and confirmed by the Senate.
+Valeo, when the Supreme Court held that the commissioners of the FEC were "Officers of the United States" under the Appointments Clause, and must be nominated by the president and confirmed by the Senate.
+Congress then amended the FECA to comply with Buckley and now the six FEC commissioners are nominated by the president and confirmed by the Senate.

 Since 1990, the FEC has grown more polarized, with considerable deadlocks in decision-making.